 Sales Retail and Wholesale

 |Sales Manager||8,390 SZL|

 |Elementary School Teacher||3,360 SZL|

 |Secondary School Teacher||3,770 SZL|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Swaziland earn 11% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Swaziland is 11% on average across all career fields.

 It is extremely difficult to give an exact figure of a good salary when no specific job is selected, however; an estimate can be provided based purely on the cost of living.
 A good compensation in Swaziland would range anywhere between 3,840 SZL and 5,830 SZL.

 All salary and compensation figures displayed here are gross salary figures, that is the salary before tax deductions.
 Because taxes may differ across sectors and locations, it is difficult to accurately calculate the net salary after tax for every career.

 The base salary in Swaziland ranges from 2,780 SZL to 5,830 SZL.
 The base salary depends on many factors including profession, experience, and education.
 It is not easy to provide a figure with very little information, so take this range with a grain of salt.